 Let’s understand what are listicles?

-A listicle (also known as “list blog post”) is an article in a list format.
+A listicle (also known as a “list blog post”) is an article in a list format.
 The list items are expanded using a single sentence or many subheadings and paragraphs.

 The most common ones we come across are a list of 15-20 list items.
 The listicle has a cardinal number in the blog title.